nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 3.
 The parsed `Export` command is executed.
 The current filtered flashcard list is exported to `out.json`, located in the `/export/` directory.

-The following sequence diagram shows how the export operation works as a whole:
+The following sequence diagram shows how the Export mechanism works as a whole:

 ![ExportSequenceDiagram](images/ExportSequenceDiagram.png)